patarapolw/concurrently-cd/README.md

 # concurrently-cd

-Concurrently, but also cd into directories.
+[concurrently](https://www.npmjs.com/package/concurrently), but also cd into directories.

 ## Usage